Durfort-Lacapelette is a rural community between the hills of the lower Quercy and the plain of the Tarn-et-Garonne.

 Seat of the illustrious Durfort family, its castle and keep were destroyed in 1213 by Simon de Monfort.
 You will find calm, peace and rest in this bucolic environment.
 There is no church in the village but you will find 5 in the surrounding hamlets

-Experience Durfort-Lacapelette as a family using the Randoland guide sheets showing interesting things to discover and puzzle to solve: Download Randoland
+Experience Durfort-Lacapelette as a family with the Randoland cards, showing interesting things to discover and puzzle to solve: Download Randoland

 TO SEE / TO DO